 The value of your donated stock is the average of the high and low value on the date of the gift.
 In considering when you might wish to transfer stock, be advised that the gift date for tax purposes is the day the securities are transferred directly to DHA.

-For more information about contributing stock to DHA, please contact our Director of Engagement, Daniel Condoluci-Smith at firstname.lastname@example.org or (302) 571-8171, ext.
+For more information about contributing stock to DHA, please contact our Director of Philanthropy, Daniel Condoluci-Smith at firstname.lastname@example.org or (302) 571-8171, ext.
 312.

 Tax Advice Disclosure: To ensure compliance with requirements imposed by the IRS under Circular 230, we inform you that any U.S. federal tax advice contained in this communication (including any attachments), unless otherwise specifically stated, was not intended or written to be used, and cannot be used, for the purpose of (1) avoiding penalties under the Internal Revenue Code or (2) promoting, marketing or recommending to another party any matters addressed herein.